Wildlife & Traffic

 "The strip of land (often vegetated) beyond the infrastructure surface itself, but within the infrastructure corridor."

 "Long elevated bridge, typically supported on pillars, which carries a transport infrastructure over a valley or other similar low-level landscape area.
 The landscape below these structures can be designed to conserve or maintain continuous riparian and aquatic habitats, thereby facilitating wildlife movement.
 See also ‘Adapted viaduct’."

 "Land or area containing high levels of soil moisture or completely submerged in water for either part or the whole of the year."

 "Linear-shaped area or feature of value in facilitating wildlife movement across a landscape.
 See also ‘Ecological corridor’."

 Wildlife crossing point

-Fence designed and erected specifically to prevent animals from gaining access onto infrastructure, or to lead animals to safe crossing points.
+"Fencing designed and erected specifically to prevent animals from gaining access onto infrastructure and to lead them to safe crossing points."